Thursday, July 17, 2025

 The resort is without TV and is far from the roar of traffic.
 The cry of a loon is the loudest noise you’re likely to hear all day.

-Rates include charming accommodation (cabins have a mix of queen beds for one person or couples or twin beds for two people rooming together; rooms also have private bathrooms and each cabin has a lounge with fireplace to share with your fellow writers).
+Rates include charming accommodation (rooms have a mix of queen beds for one person or couples or twin beds for two people rooming together, and a private bathroom of course, and each cabin has a lounge with fireplace to share with your fellow writers).

 Three all-you-can-eat gourmet meals per day are provided, featuring an abundance of fresh food prepared by master chefs and an inspired kitchen staff.
 (Bring your own wine or beer!)

-Participants are welcome to bring spouses, partners or friends, as there will be plenty to do while you’re writing – canoeing, kayaking or sailing, swimming if warm enough, tennis, reading and just plain resting and unwinding, enjoying the wilderness.
+Participants are welcome to bring spouses, partners or friends, as there will be plenty to do while you’re writing – canoeing, kayaking or sailing, swimming, pickleball, reading and just plain resting and unwinding, enjoying the wilderness.

-To see more reviews of Brian’s weekly courses and Saturday workshops, see here
+For more pieces about, or inspired by, Brian’s writing retreats, weekly courses and Saturday workshops, see here (and scroll down).

 Seminar fee: